andrewcourtice/plug.js/README.md

 # Plug.js

 Plug.js is a lightweight JavaScript dependency injection and object life-cycle management library.
-The purpose of Plug.js is to provide a flexible way to connect modules and share data between them without polluting the global namespace.
+The purpose of Plug.js is to provide a flexible way to connect modules and share data between them without requiring a hard dependency on a framework or a steep learning curve.

 With no dependencies on third-party libraries, Plug.js weighs in at just 3kb (minified).